Dermatomal Trigger Point Dry Needling (DTDN)

 Dry Needling and related techniques are therapies not simply limited to the practices of physical therapists or acupuncturists:

 Whatever the opinion, there are other types of healthcare practitioners, doctors and therapists that utilize dry needling and related techniques using acupuncture needles.
-One should note that Dry Needling was practiced by many physical therapists for decades before it was ever indicated as a therapy within the physical therapy scope of practice and written into any state's practice act.
-It was and continues to be classified as a type of manual therapy or identified as acupuncture.
+One should note that Dry Needling was practiced by many physical therapists for decades before it was ever indicated as a therapy within the physical therapy scope of practice and written into any State's practice act.
+It was and continues to be classified as a type of manual therapy by non-acupuncturists or identified as acupuncture by acupuncturists.

 There are two fundamental concerns: